shiroyasha/blog-source/source/posts/2021-07-02-what-is-a-transaction-outbox-and-why-you-need-it.html.md

 <hr style="width: 50%; margin-top: 3em; border-color: gray;">

-Distributed, multi-database, systems are hard.
-While working on Semaphore I've encountered this and many other tricky problems.
-If we were lucky we caught them in during PR reviews, but I also remember several unlucky examples were these bugs caused more serious problems.
+Distributed, multi-database systems are complicated.
+While working on Semaphore, I've encountered this and many other tricky problems.
+If we were lucky, we caught them in during PR reviews, but I also remember several unlucky examples where these bugs caused more severe problems.

 Problems in distributed systems show up many months or even years after you introduced them.
-Usually this happens when the system hits a critical number of requests.
-This feedback loop is much slower than what we are typically used to, it is important that we educate ourselves in advance.
+Usually, this happens when the system hits a critical number of requests.
+This feedback loop is slow; we must educate ourselves in advance.

 Here are some great resources for further reading: